How to Do Your Own Museum Scavenger Hunt

 Pick up copies of the museum brochures, or create your own guide just for the hunt.
 Plan what exhibits, displays, and artwork you want people to notice.
 Note the location of the items in your hunt, especially how far they are from each other.
 If objects in your hunt are in different rooms or wings of the museum, plan accordingly.
 You want your clues to be accessible, and you might have to modify your guides individually to make sure that everyone joining in feels like they’re doing well.

-In order to create your own fabulous museum scavenger hunt, check out these steps for some inspiration:
+Now it’s time to get creative!
+To create your own fabulous museum scavenger hunt, check out these steps for some inspiration:

 Pro Tip: Let’s say your museum is hosting an exhibit on the works of Van Gogh.
 One of your questions might be: “Within the Van Gogh exhibit, find the painting he did right before his death.
 What is the piece called?
 What year was it painted in?”

-1. Keep your hunt to a good amount of clues/questions.
+- Keep your hunt to a good amount of clues/questions.
 Around 15-20 is a good idea.
 Beforehand, try and look at your hunt through fresh eyes and decide if it’s too quick, easy, lengthy, or tedious.
-You may need some outside help for finalizing your hunt.
+You may need some outside help to finalize your hunt.

 If your museum scavenger hunt is an event for the kiddos, you’ll want some kind of prize(s) at the end.
 Don’t overthink it—your prize can be as simple as a trip for ice cream.
 Curate the prize based on the group, and consider going somewhere after or bringing the prizes with you and hosting a little ceremony at the end of the hunt.